 # Remove bouncers # visitorRollupDF = visitorRollupDF[ - bouncerIndex(visitorRollupDF$totalPageViews),]

 Before doing some analysis, the next step is to pull in conversion data.
 The conversion data is based upon the user ID, which is important because you need a link between conversions and page load time. *Note – each row in the image below represents a user.
 Jessica pulled a lot of metrics into R, but not all were necessary.
-I only describe the ones used in this page load analysis.
+I only describe the ones used in this page-load analysis.

 After this, Jessica bucketed page names into groups, based upon page load time.
-It’s up to you how you want to bucket pages, but an example would be all pages which had an average of 1-2 seconds of page load time.
+It’s up to you how you want to bucket pages, but an example would be all pages that had an average of 1-2 seconds of page load time.
 Now that you have buckets of users, you essentially have cohorts from which you can perform analysis.

 # Create binary flag for visitors w/ revenue # visitorRollupDF$purchaseFlag = revenueFlaggVec(visitorRollupDF$totalRevenue) # Creating discrete buckets of PLT times # visitorRollupDF$roundedPLT = createBins(binWidth = 1,visitorRollupDF$meanPLT)